fkie-cad/Logprep/doc/source/getting_started.rst

 Once the events have been processed for the first time, the new indices *processed*, *sre* and *pseudonyms* should be available in Opensearch Dashboards.

-The environment can be stopped via :code:`docker-compose down`.
+The environment can be stopped via :code:`docker compose down`.